blues/app-accelerators/72-solar-array-string-level-performance-dashboard/README.md

 ## 11. Limitations and Next Steps

 (Note: This is the detailed per-constraint section referenced throughout.
-For a quick pre-deployment checklist, see §8.5 Commissioning Checklist above.)
+For commissioning steps, see §9 Validation and Testing above.)

 This reference design targets the moment a portfolio operator wants real per-string visibility on an array — soiling, shading, and bad-module signals delivered to an off-site dashboard within a single sample interval.
 A handful of details were left simple so the path from BOM to first event stays inside a single afternoon; each is documented below alongside the production hardening that closes the gap.